ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

-#Tutorial 1: URI Beacon (and an intro to the mbed Compiler)
+#Tutorial 1: UriBeacon (and an intro to the mbed Compiler)

 Please note: the code in these examples is for mbed Classic.
 If you want to see the code adjusted for mbed OS, please see our [BLE samples on GitHub](https://github.com/ARMmbed/ble-examples)

 <span style="background-color:#E6E6E6; border:1px solid #000;display:block; height:100%; padding:10px">
 **Note:** To complete tutorials, you'll need an account on [mbed.org](https://developer.mbed.org/account/signup/?next=%2F).</span>

-We're starting with the URI Beacon because it's a quick, simple way to get a BLE device going.
-URI Beacons advertise a bit of information (usually a URL) to any nearby device.
+We're starting with the UriBeacon because it's a quick, simple way to get a BLE device going.
+UriBeacons advertise a bit of information (usually a URL) to any nearby device.
 They're really easy to set up: the code is fully available on the mbed website, so all you'll need to do is tell the beacon what to broadcast.

 This tutorial covers: